Nervis Villalobos: Career

+Investigations

 According to the 2022 Suisse secrets, by 2008, Villalobos had started to gain an international reputation for dirty dealings.
 In 2009, the Monaco branch of Credit Suisse had opened an account for him and another one in 2011, through which he funnelled almost $25 million and 11.5 million euros.

-In March 2015, El Mundoreported him as part of a group of senior Venezuelan government officials with accounts at the Banco Madrid and Banca Privada d'Andorra, with savings in dollars which pointed to him having received commissions.
+In March 2015, El Mundo reported him as part of a group of senior Venezuelan government officials with accounts at the Banco Madrid and Banca Privada d'Andorra, with savings in dollars which pointed to him having received commissions.
 According to the article, one large commission was paid by the Spanish company Duro Felguera.

 In 2016, deputies of the National Assembly of Venezuela questioned the external advisor of the Brazilian company Odebrecht for the then four-year delay of the Tocoma Dam, and subsequently declared seven former electricity ministers politically responsible: Rafael Ramírez, Alí Rodríguez Araque, Jesse Chacón, Argenis Chávez, Javier Alvarado and Nervis Villalobos.

 In March 2016, an article of the web portal Sumarium indicated that in February the Anti-Corruption Prosecutor's Office of Spain had opened an investigation into Villalobos, former President Duro Felguera, and Juan Carlos Torres Inclán, for international bribery.
 An investigation of the website El Español indicated that Villalobos was interrogated at the Anti-Corruption Prosecutor's Office about the oral consultancy contract with Duro Felguera for 46 million euros, where he defended the legality of the contract signed by the business group.

 In October 2017, Villalobos was arrested in Spain on a US arrest warrant accusing him of participation in a bribery plan related to Petróleos de Venezuela (PDVSA).